Janipro/Janipro/README.md

 - 👋 Hi, I’m @Jani
-- 👀 I’m interested in technology, coding and games
+- 👀 I’m interested in technology, coding, tennis, fitnedd and games
-- 🌱 I’m currently learning React, Python (django) and flutter
+- 🌱 I’m currently learning React, Python, Java and Flutter
 - 💞️ I’m looking to collaborate on anything!
-Preferably app development
+Preferably app or web development full stack
-- 📫 How to reach me: Message me on LinkedIn
+- 📫 How to reach me: Message me on LinkedIn or on GitHub

 <!---
 Janipro/Janipro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.